Black Vegetarians – from Civil Rights to Present Day

 Though not African Americans, we’ll take this opportunity to give recognition to other vegetarian civil rights leaders such as Susan B. Anthony who fought to get women the vote and Cesar Chavez who did so much for Latino rights.

 Today, black vegetarians can be found in all walks of life including medicine, sports, entertainment and politics.
-Milton Mills, MD, an internist practicing at Fairfax Hospital in Virginia, is a tireless advocate of vegetarian diets, and was the lead plaintiff in the PCRM’s class action lawsuit asking for warning labels on milk.
-Many black sports stars are leading the movement toward vegetarianism, including Ricky Williams Jr, running back for the Baltimore Ravens.
-Especially notable, and no doubt benefitting from Dr. Kings tireless civil rights work, is Mayor C. Booker who very soon may be America’s first black vegetarian US Senator.
-Cory Anthony Booker is currently serving as the Mayor of Newark, New Jersey.
-He has been a vegetarian for health and environmental reasons since he was a Rhodes Scholar at Oxford.
+Milton Mills, MD, an internist practicing at Gilead Medical Group in Washington DC, is a tireless advocate of vegetarian diets, and was the lead plaintiff in the PCRM’s class action lawsuit asking for warning labels on milk.
+Many black sports stars are leading the movement toward vegetarianism, including David Carter, NFL defensive end most recently with the Chicago Bears and now a vegan advocate.
+Especially notable, and no doubt benefiting from Dr. Kings tireless civil rights work, is Senator Cory Booker, America’s first black vegetarian US Senator.
+He has been a vegan for health and environmental reasons since he was a Rhodes Scholar at Oxford.

 We applaud all those who recognize the benefits of a vegetarian diet, and have decided to set an example for their fellow Americans by changing their own diets and talking about the benefits of a vegetarian diet.